r-hub/blog/content/post/2026-06-01-jarl/index.md

 I first went through the ones with automatic fixes, then the ones without.
 The result of the clean-up: <https://github.com/tidymodels/parsnip/pull/1356> *Maëlle: in igraph, I went through rules starting with the ones with the least violations, ending with the ones that had the most hits.*

-parsnip has been around the block a few times and had accumulated a few functions flagged by jarl as unused.
+parsnip has been around the block a few times and had accumulated a few functions flagged by Jarl as unused.
 I spotted `release_bullets()` in the list which I know we want to keep.[^1] We use it for parsnip in the release process but we don't use it in parsnip.
-I wasn't expecting jarl to catch onto this difference so I decided to review the list of flagged functions separately and split that off into its own issue (and PR).
+I wasn't expecting Jarl to catch onto this difference so I decided to review the list of flagged functions separately and split that off into its own issue (and PR).
 I ended up keeping one other function that was part of a set of functions provided in a standalone file but the other ones I removed.

 No kittens were hurt!